Organization for the promotion of Canadian plays and playwrights.

 In 1984, the Co-op and Guild merged to become the Playwights Union of Canada (PUC).
 In 2002, the name of the organization was changed to Playwrights Guild of Canada. which now negotiates with Professional Association of Canadian Theatres/PACT, prints a news magazine, publishes plays, produces a catalogue and maintains a web site.

 The publishing imprint of the Guild, Playwrights Canada Press, had grown significantly and was incorporated as a for-profit publishing company in 2002.

-Past presidents of the Guild include Clem Martini, Vern Thiessen, Hope McIntyre, Shirley Barrie, Elyne Quan, Conni Massing, and David S. Craig.
-The current president is Alicia Payne.
-Robin Sokoloski is Executive Director.
+Past presidents of the Guild include Clem Martini, Vern Thiessen, Hope McIntyre, Shirley Barrie, Elyne Quan, Conni Massing, David S. Craig, and Alicia Payne.
+The current president is Michelle Kneale.
+Nancy Morgan is Executive Director.